 Ramakrishna Math and Mission have established a temple that can serve as a temple for spiritual and scientific progress of humanity.
 People who come within the radius of his influence will undoubtedly excel, be it in spiritual or scientific spheres.

 The Risaldar Galli house of Mr.Sadashiv Bhate is now a sub centre of the Ramkrishna Mission Ashrama.
-This sub-centre has been running in a portion of the very house where Swami Vivekananda stayed for 4 days (as a guest of Shri Sadashiv Bhate from Oct 15-18, 1892) during his 13-day visit to Belgaum.
+This sub-centre has been running in a portion of the very house where Swami Vivekananda stayed for 4 days (as a guest of Shri Sadashiv Bhate from Oct 15-18, 1892) during his 13-day visit to Belagavi.
 The room where Swami Vivekananda had stayed has been maintained as a shrine and also contains a cot, stick and a standing mirror said to have been used by him.
-The other house where Swamiji stayed for the remaining 9 days at Belgaum as a guest of Sri Haripada Mitra is now maintained as a monument within the main Ashrama at Belgaum located within the Fort.
+The other house where Swamiji stayed for the remaining 9 days at Belagavi as a guest of Sri Haripada Mitra is now maintained as a monument within the main Ashrama at Belagavi located within the Fort.

 Swami Vivekananda Value Education & Cultural Centre is also being built just next to the sub centre in Risaldar Galli.